ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ## Relation to Hash-to-Curve {#hash-to-curve}

-While the functionality of Kemeleon is similar to hash-to-curve {{RFC9380}} (mapping arbitrary byte strings to public keys/ciphertexts), the applications where hash-to-curve is used do not immediately follow in the KEM-based setting because having such an encapsulation key (without `dk`) or ciphertext (without `dk` or `ek`) does not appear to provide the same functionality, since it is not clear how to continue working with the element in the same way that can be done with an elliptic curve point.
+While the functionality of Kemeleon is similar to hash-to-curve {{RFC9380}} (mapping arbitrary byte strings to encapsulation keys/ciphertexts), the applications where hash-to-curve is used do not immediately follow in the KEM-based setting because having such an encapsulation key (without `dk`) or ciphertext (without `dk` or `ek`) does not appear to provide the same functionality, since it is not clear how to continue working with the element in the same way that can be done with an elliptic curve point.

 ## Modifying ML-KEM Algorithms {#direct-generation}